estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 ## Supported data resources

-All available Salesforce standard objects are captured.
-A list of standard objects can be found [here](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm).
-Any custom objects that you have defined in your organization will also be captured.
+This connector can capture all available Salesforce [standard objects](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm) present in your account, and any [custom objects](https://help.salesforce.com/s/articleView?id=sf.dev_object_def.htm&type=5) you've defined in your organization.

+Because most Salesforce accounts contain large volumes of data, you'll likely only want to capture a subset of the available objects.
+There are two ways to control this:

-During [configuration](#endpoint), may apply a filter to select a subset of objects to capture.
+* Create a [dedicated Salesforce user](#create-a-read-only-salesforce-user) with access only to the objects you'd like to capture.

+* Apply a filter when you [configure](#endpoint) the connector.
+If you don't apply a filter, the connector captures all objects available to the user.

 Each captured object is mapped to a Flow collection through a separate binding.